How Great Thou Art

-"How Great Thou Art" is a Christian hymn based on a Swedish hymn entitled "O Store Gud" written in 1885 by the Swedish poet and minister Carl Boberg.
-The English version of the hymn and its title are a loose translation from 1949 by the English missionary Stuart K. Hine.
+"'How Great Thou Art'" is a Christian hymn based on a Swedish hymn entitled "O Store Gud" (eng: "Oh Great God") written in 1885 by Swedish poet and minister Carl Boberg.
+The English version of the hymn and its title are a loose translation from 1949 by English missionary Stuart K. Hine.
 The hymn was popularised by George Beverly Shea and Cliff Barrows during Billy Graham's crusades.
 It was voted the British public's favourite hymn by BBC's Songs of Praise.
 "How Great Thou Art" was ranked second (after "Amazing Grace") on a list of the favourite hymns of all time in a survey by Christianity Today magazine in 2001 and in a nationwide poll by Songs Of Praise in 2019.

 Origin

-Boberg wrote the poem "O Store Gud" ('O Great God') with nine stanzas.
+Boberg wrote the poem "O Store Gud" ("O Great God") with nine stanzas.
 It was first published in 1886.

 Inspiration

 The inspiration for the poem came when Boberg was walking home from church near Kronobäck, Sweden, and listening to church bells.
-A sudden storm got Boberg's attention, and then just as suddenly as it had made its appearance, it subsided to a peaceful calm which Boberg observed over Mönsterås Bay.
+A sudden storm got Boberg's attention, and then just as suddenly as it had made its appearance, it subsided to a peaceful calm, which Boberg observed over Mönsterås Bay.
 According to J. Irving Erickson:

 Carl Boberg and some friends were returning home to Mönsterås from Kronobäck, where they had participated in an afternoon service.
-Presently a thundercloud appeared on the horizon, and soon lightning flashed across the sky.
+Presently, a thundercloud appeared on the horizon, and soon lightning flashed across the sky.
 Strong winds swept over the meadows and billowing fields of grain.
 The thunder pealed in loud claps.
-Then rain came in cool fresh showers.
-In a little while the storm was over, and a rainbow appeared.
+Then rain came in cool, fresh showers.
+In a little while, the storm was over, and a rainbow appeared.

 When Boberg arrived home, he opened the window and saw the bay of Mönsterås like a mirror before him… From the woods on the other side of the bay, he heard the song of a thrush… the church bells were tolling in the quiet evening.
 It was this series of sights, sounds, and experiences that inspired the writing of the song.

 According to Boberg's great-nephew, Bud Boberg, "My dad's story of its origin was that it was a paraphrase of Psalm 8 and was used in the 'underground church' in Sweden in the late 1800s when the Baptists and Mission Friends were persecuted."
-The author, Carl Boberg himself gave the following information about the inspiration behind his poem:
+The author, Carl Boberg, gave the following information about the inspiration behind his poem:

 It was that time of year when everything seemed to be in its richest colouring; the birds were singing in trees and everywhere.
 It was very warm; a thunderstorm appeared on the horizon and soon there was thunder and lightning.
 We had to hurry to shelter.
 But the storm was soon over and the clear sky appeared.

 When I came home I opened my window toward the sea.
 There evidently had been a funeral and the bells were playing the tune of "When eternity's clock calls my saved soul to its Sabbath rest".
 That evening, I wrote the song, "O Store Gud".